joshuaeckroth/cse230-website/homework/homework-2.markdown

 ---
 title: Homework 2
-layout: default
+layout: commentable
 ---

 From the book, page 298, question 5.
+Due July 6, 11pm.

 Write a program that tells what coins to give out for any amount of change from 1 cent to 99 cents.
 For example, if the amount is 86 cents, the output would be